Release – Alliance Resource Partners, L.P. Announces Fourth Quarter 2025 Earnings Conference Call

 ABOUT CENTURY LITHIUM CORP.

-Century Lithium Corp. is an advanced stage lithium company, focused on developing its wholly owned Angel Island project in Esmeralda County, Nevada, which hosts one of the largest sedimentary lithium deposits in the United States.
-The Company has utilized its patent-pending process for chloride leaching combined with Direct Lithium Extraction to make battery-grade lithium carbonate product samples from Angel Island’s lithium-bearing claystone on-site at its Demonstration Plant in Amargosa Valley, Nevada.
+Century Lithium Corp. is an advanced-stage lithium company, focused on developing its wholly owned lithium project, Angel Island in Esmeralda County, Nevada, which hosts one of the largest sedimentary lithium deposits in the United States.
+The Company has utilized its patent-pending process for chloride leaching combined with direct lithium extraction to make battery-grade lithium carbonate product samples from Angel Island’s lithium-bearing claystone on-site at its Demonstration Plant in Amargosa Valley, Nevada.

 ON BEHALF OF CENTURY LITHIUM CORP.